-The mission of the SDG-Challenge is to inspire and mobilize students and companies to work together on the Sustainable Development Goals (SDGs) of the United Nations (UN).
+The mission of the SDG-Challenge is to connect and mobilize students and organisations to work together on the Sustainable Development Goals (SDGs) of the United Nations (UN).
 These goals are set to combat climate change and to reduce the inequalities in the world.

-Fifteen teams of the fifteen Dutch universities team up with a leading company to work together on a SDG-Challenge of the company.
+Teams from the sixteen Dutch universities as well as City, University of London, team up with a leading company to work together on a SDG-Challenge of the company.

 The organisation of the SDG-Challenge developed a special “pressure-cooker”, so that the teams will come up with tangible and actionable ideas that will contribute to the SDGs.

-During the final in Circl, all teams present their solutions in front of a professional jury.
+During the final at Paleis Soestdijk, all teams present their solutions in front of a professional jury.
 The team with the biggest potential impact wins!

 Dutch SDG Coordinator - Ministry of Foreign Affairs

 SDG Young Leaders Network